 Which butterflies below are symmetrical?
-(Answer on page 19.)

 ACTIVITY 5 - MAKE A BUTTERFLY

 Most bugs have the same color and design on the left side and on the right side.
 If a bug has a blue stripe and a red dot on the left side, the bug will usually have a blue stripe and a red dot on the right side, too.
 Make your own symmetrical butterfly below.